 The information in the second phase of the study is being collected using face-to-face interviews and telephone interviews with mothers and/or caregivers of children over a second 12 month period.
 It correlates information gathered during the interviews with information from birth records, postnatal records, and other data sources from year one.

-The March 2012 report stressed the importance of the first 1000 days of life (i.e., from the onset of pregnancy to two years of age) in ensuring that children have the start they need in life to progress to a healthy future.
+The first report stressed the importance of the first 1000 days of life (i.e., from the onset of pregnancy to two years of age) in ensuring that children have the start they need in life to progress to a healthy future.
 This information will feed directly into public health policy decisions.

 Results from a longitudinal study done at the Harbin Institute of Technology Shenzhen Graduate School addressed trust, satisfaction, and loyalty in customers to electronic businesses.
 Results showed that the trust online consumers demonstrated at the pre-purchase stage had a significant positive impact on their satisfaction post-purchase.
-In turn, this trusting relationship had a positive impact on customer loyalty to the e-vendor.
+In turn, this trusting relationship had a positive impact on customer loyalty to the vendor.

 The second and third interviews focused on changes in any number of areas and the reasons for those changes.
-Resulting information provided insight into factors that led to business survival and long term success; the interviews also captured the increased depth each woman had of her own situation over the ten year data collection period.
+Resulting information provided insight into factors that led to business survival and long term success; the interviews also captured the increased depth each woman had of her own situation over the data collection period.

 The richness of data gathered over months and years cannot be underestimated; the breadth and depth of information resulting from longitudinal research is unprecedented.
-It can be expensive, but those costs can be contained with careful attention to the design of process.
-But, there is no better way to document change in attitudes, behavior, perception, employment, mobility and retention.
+It can be expensive, but those costs can be contained with careful attention to the design process.
+But, there is no better way to document change in attitudes, behavior, perception, employment, mobility, and retention.
 In most cases, it is the only way.

 Terrie Nolinske, Ph.D.